digitalbazaar/bedrock/README.md

 License
 -------

-Bedrock and all Bedrock modules are
+Bedrock and all Bedrock modules are:

     Copyright (c) 2011-2015 Digital Bazaar, Inc.
     All Rights Reserved

-See the [LICENSE][] file for non-commercial license information.
+You can use Bedrock for non-commercial purposes such as self-study, research, personal projects, or for evaluation purposes.
+See the [LICENSE][] file for details about the included non-commercial license information.

 [AUTHORS]: AUTHORS.md
 [FEATURES]: FEATURES.md